Saipan Tribune

-The Saipan Tribune is a newspaper published online seven days a week and in print from Monday to Friday in the Northern Mariana Islands.
-The Saipan Tribune is headquartered in Saipan.
-The newspaper is owned by Saipan Tribune Inc., formerly known as Pacific Publications and Printing Inc., which is an affiliate of the Tan Holdings Corporation.
-Its main competitor is the Marianas Variety News & Views.
+The Saipan Tribune was a newspaper published online seven days a week and in print from Monday to Friday in the Northern Mariana Islands.
+It ceased operations on December 31, 2024.
+The Saipan Tribune was headquartered in Saipan.
+The newspaper was owned by Saipan Tribune Inc., formerly known as Pacific Publications and Printing Inc., which is an affiliate of the Tan Holdings Corporation.
+Its main competitor was the Marianas Variety News & Views.

 History

 The newspaper was founded by Mark Pangelinan and Larry Hillbloom in 1990.
 The Saipan Tribune was sold in 1993 to Pacific Publication & Printing Inc., an affiliate of Tan Holdings Corp.
 In October 2024, newspaper announced it will cease operations on Dec.
 31.